SKI RACING 101

 B-Netting-Safety fencing that lines both side of the course and any areas that may cause a hazard for the athletes.

-- Back Protectors are recommended for all athletes.
+- Back Protectors are highly recommended and permitted for all athletes.
+(Mandatory for U12's and up).

 - Hard ear helmets are required.
-FIS approved helmets for all U14 and up.
-Soft ear helmet are not permitted.
+FIS approved helmets for all U12 athletes and up.
+Soft ear helmet are not permitted on any race course or track.

 All U14 and up helmets must have this FIS decal/marking.
 Any other FIS logos are obsolete.